 TRAVEL TIPS + THINGS TO KNOW

-- Most accommodations will have salt water showers.
+- Most accommodations have saltwater showers.

-- A meal should cost around IDR 50k (US$ 3.60) and 1.5L water bottle about IDR 10k (US$ 0.70).
+- Food is slightly more expensive than on the mainland.
+A meal should cost around IDR 50k (US$ 3.60) and a 1.5-liter water bottle about IDR 10k (US$ 0.70).

 - Some restaurants might even offer free pick-ups and drop-offs.